 These standards of conduct are based on DSHS and DVR requirements and they are consistent with the CRC Code of Ethics.

-DSHS Administrative Policy 18.64 Standards of Ethical Conduct for Employees
+DSHS Administrative Policy 18.64 Standards of Ethical Conduct for Employees established by the Commission on Rehabilitation Counselor Certification.

 Code of Ethics Established by the Commission on Rehabilitation Counselor Certification